College of Education

 Evaluation of Academic Progress

 Student progress is assessed every spring semester.
 Students complete both an electronic self-evaluation detailing academic progress for the Department of Educational Psychology and a brief student annual progress review form for the CPP.
-The advisor and CPP faculty assesses the progress report and provides an evaluation of each student's strengths, areas of growth, and progress in the CPP in writing and in person with his or her advisor.
+The advisor and CPP faculty assesses the progress report and provides an evaluation of each student's strengths, areas of growth, and progress in the CPP in writing their advisor.
 Students also receive a brief review letter from the department.
 In addition to the annual review, the department requires an official letter about students' satisfactory progress in the program at the end of their second year.

 When a decision is made that a student is not making satisfactory progress, the student, the advisor, and the Director of Graduate Studies will be informed in writing by the department.
 Steps for remediation will be identified and relayed to the student by the advisor in person and in writing.
 In the rare event that the student is unsuccessful at completing the remediation steps, he or she may be placed on probation and/or dismissed from the program.
 The student has the right to appeal this decision and should use the Graduate College’s Policy and Procedures on Grievances by Graduate Students